FoodyFood/virtual-cell-based-architecture/README.md

     end

     subgraph CellRouter[Cell Router]
+        TenantToCellMap[Tenant To Cell Map]
-        RouteRequestByTenant[Route Request To Cell Using Tenant ID And Tenant Cell Affinity.
-If A Cell Is Unhealthy, Route To Another Tenant Cell Or Return Error If All Tenant Cells Are Unhealthy] end
+        RouteRequestByTenant[Route The Request To A Cell Using The Tenant ID And Tenant Cell Map.
+If A Cell Is Unhealthy, Route To Another Cell Assigned To The Tenant Or Return Error If All The Tenants Cells Are Unhealthy] end

     Request --> CellRouter